 Bulworth is also somewhat a historical curiosity.
 Released in 1998, just before the Glass-Steagall Legislation was repealed to put Wall Street corruption on steroids, Beatty does not spend any time railing against financialization or predatory banking/finance in general — of the sort that would come to dominate American society for the next two decades.
 There is also nothing said about environmental destruction.
 And, much like the real-life Bernie Sanders, Beatty’s character also spends relatively little attention to imperialist wars (though Saddam Hussein gets mentioned).
 He does talk-up the anti-capitalist Black Panthers a bit — Bernie Sanders never did that.

 The ending of the film is unintentionally anti-climactic.
-However, there is something to be said about the real-life fates of most left-leaning politicians.
+However, there is something to be said about parallels to the real-life fates of most left-leaning politicians.

 Bulworth may not be a great film, but it is a good one.
 It seems to have held up beyond its immediate time period, which is more than most political-themed films can say.